Interference Networks with No CSIT: Impact of Topology: Outer Bounds on

 \subsection{Upper Bounds Based on the Concept of Generators}

 We start by presenting our first outer bound through the notion of generators.
 The main idea of this outer bound is presented in Example \ref{ex1}.
-Before starting the example, we need to define a few notations.
+Before starting the example, we need to define some notation.

 \begin{itemize} \item If $\mathcal{S}\subseteq[1:K]$ is a subset of users in a $K$-user interference network with adjacency matrix $\mathbf{M}$, then $\mathbf{M}^\mathcal{S}$ denotes the adjacency matrix of the corresponding subgraph and $\mathbf{I}^\mathcal{|S|}$ denotes the $|\mathcal{S}|\times|\mathcal{S}|$ identity matrix.